vartanbeno/xee/README.md

 - The Rust binding system for XPath can only be used to implement standard library functions - support for extension functions needs to be created.

-- No significant optimization work has been done.
-We do believe Xee provides a solid basis for optimization work.
+- We do believe Xee provides a solid basis for optimization work but we've only scratched the surface of what's possible.

 ### XSLT

-- XSLT support is early days.
-The basic infrastructure of compiling XSLT to bytecode has been implemented, including a full XSLT AST, but much XSLT functionality yet remains to be implemented.
+- The basic infrastructure of compiling XSLT to bytecode has been implemented, including a full XSLT AST, basic control flow, and template selection, but much XSLT functionality yet remains to be implemented.

 ## Architecture

-XPath gets lexed into tokens using a lexer.
-This is then turned into an XPath AST (abstract syntax tree).
-This AST is then compiled down into a specialized IR (intermediate representation) which normalizes all variables and simplifies the code a lot.
-This IR is then compiled down into a bytecode, executed using a specialized interpreter.
+XPath gets lexed into tokens using a lexer (logos) in `xee-xpath-lexer`.
+This is then parsed into an XPath AST (abstract syntax tree) by `xee-xpath-ast`.
+This AST is then compiled down into a specialized IR (intermediate representation) by `xee-xpath-compiler`.
+This IR is then compiled down into a bytecode by `xee-ir`.
+This bytecode is executed using the interpreter implemented in `xee-interpreter`.

+An XPath API is exposed for use by others in `xee-xpath`.

-XPath library functions are implemented with a special Rust binding system based around Rust macros, which allows you to create Rust functions and register them into XPath.
+XPath library functions are implemented with a special Rust binding system based around Rust macros (defined in `xee-xpath-macros`), which allows you to create Rust functions and register them into XPath.

-XSLT support is very similar: XSLT XML is parsed, then turned into an XSLT AST.
+XSLT support is very similar: XSLT XML is parsed, then turned into an XSLT AST by `xee-xslt-ast`.
 Any embedded XPath expressions are also transformed into the XPath AST.
-XSLT is then compiled into the IR, and the IR is compiled into bytecode using the same infrastructure as for XPath.
+The XSLT AST is then compiled into the IR by `xee-xslt-compiler`.
+The IR and interpreter are shared with XPath.

 ## Project structure